anattadesign/AnattaDesign-frontend-development-guidelines/css.md

 ```

-**ITCSS - Inverted Triangle CSS**: it helps us to organize your project CSS files in such way that we can better deal with CSS specifics like global namespace, cascade and selectors specificity.
-One of the key principles of ITCSS is that it separates the CSS codebase to several sections (called layers), which take form of the inverted triangle:
+**ITCSS - Inverted Triangle CSS**: this helps us to organize project CSS files in such way that we can better deal with CSS specifics like global namespace, cascading and selectors specificity.
+One of the key principles of ITCSS is that it separates the CSS codebase into several sections (called layers), which take the form of the inverted triangle:

 - **Settings** – Used with postprocessors and contain `font`, `colors` `definitions`, etc.